Editor's Note: This article was presented to seven law enforcement agencies that were developing predictive policing programs.

 The challenge of predicting the future has always been at the heart of the criminal justice system.
-Judges weigh the risks of releasing offenders to probation, police agencies try to anticipate where officers should be deployed to prevent future crime, and victims wrestle with the uncertain odds of being revictimized.
+Judges weigh the risks of releasing those who are convicted of a crime to probation, police agencies try to anticipate where officers should be deployed to prevent future crime, and victims wrestle with the uncertain odds of being revictimized.

 There is a long history of research on prediction in criminology and criminal justice, and two developments are helping the criminal justice system improve its ability to make reliable, scientific predictions.
 First, more and more jurisdictions are accumulating rich data and are getting better at linking across their data sources.
 Second, a growing set of sophisticated analytic prediction tools is available to help agencies make decisions about future events, unknown risks and likely outcomes.

 Practitioners can now combine expert assessment with data-driven prediction models to discern how much risk a person on probation poses, determine whether a pair of illicit drug transactions signals the emergence of a drug market, or project whether crime will increase or decrease during the next month.
 More and more, police departments are using forecasting tools as a basis for formal predictive policing efforts; these statistical prediction methods inform their prevention strategies so they can anticipate rather than react to crime.